mail-in-a-box/mailinabox/README.md

 Configuring the Server
 ----------------------

-After logging into your server with SSH, type the following in the console:
+After logging into your server with SSH and becoming root, type the following in the console:

 	sudo apt-get install -y git
 	git clone https://github.com/tauberer/mailinabox